At NBA media days, COVID and vaccines remain dominant topics

 “I think getting vaccinated is your choice,” Indiana guard Malcolm Brogdon said.
 “I think it’s absolutely your choice.
 But at the same time, we’re trying to protect the entire NBA.
 Not just our team, but the entire NBA.”

-AP Sports Writers Jimmy Golen, Michael Marot, Steve Megargee, Paul Newberry, Arnie Stapleton and Associated Press Writers Raul Dominguez and Ian Harrison contributed to this report.
+AP Sports Writers Jimmy Golen, Michael Marot, Paul Newberry, Arnie Stapleton and Associated Press Writers Raul Dominguez and Ian Harrison contributed to this report.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports